Payum/Payum/docs/gateways/templates.md

 final class AcmeGateway implements GatewayInterface, DeclaresTemplates {
-    public function templatePaths(): array
+    public function templates(): array
     {
+        return [
-        return ['PayumAcme' => __DIR__ . '/Resources/views'];
+            'payum.template.acme.checkout' => __DIR__ . '/Resources/views/checkout.html.twig',
+        ];
     }

     // …
 }
 ```

-The namespace is how handlers name the templates: `@PayumAcme/obtain_token.html.twig`.

-**Name it after your gateway** — `Payum` plus the gateway name is the convention.
-Two rules keep you
-out of trouble:

-* **Never use `PayumCore`.** Declaring it replaces core's own templates instead of adding to them,
-  including the layout every Payum template extends.
-You would have to ship replacements for all of
-  them.
-* **Pick something distinctive.** An application can configure Payum so that every gateway shares one
-  Twig environment.
-Two gateways declaring the same namespace then collide, and one silently renders
-  the other's templates.
-A namespace nobody else would choose avoids it.
+A handler only ever names the key — `payum.template.acme.checkout` — never the file behind it.

+**Write the key out in full.** The convention is `payum.template.{gateway}.{name}`.
+Two gateways
+declaring the same key is a build-time error: `PayumBuilder::getPayum()` throws before either gateway
+can be used.
+Registering the same gateway class twice under different names — a live and a test
+account, say — is not a collision.
+It is one declaration, used twice.

 ### 3. Write the template